Add a Sitemap source

 "Web scraping" subtab

-The Web scraping subtab lets you manage web scraping configurations for your source.
+The Web scraping subtab lists and lets you manage web scraping configurations for your source.

-When the crawler is about to index a page, it checks whether it must apply web scraping configurations that you’ve defined.
+When the crawler is about to index a page, it checks whether it must apply web scraping configurations that have been defined.
 The crawler considers the Pages to target rules of each of your web scraping configurations, starting with the configuration at the top of your list.
-Depending on the configuration matching mode your source is currently using, the crawler will apply either the first matching configuration or all matching configurations.
+The crawler will either apply the first matching configuration or all matching configurations.

 When no web scraping configuration is defined: